Here are some interesting Belgium Facts which were chosen and researched by kids especially for kids.

 Belgium is one of the co-founders of the European Union and the headquarters of the European Union Commission are based in Brussels.
 Read more about the EU on our EU Facts page here.

-Belgium's main trading partners are France, Germany, the Netherlands and the UK.
+Belgium's main trading partners are France, Germany, the Netherlands, the UK and the USA.

 The main export products of Belgium are chemicals, machinery and finished diamonds.